ugupta62/knn_image_classifier/README.md

 2) Without visualization of fed images: python -O knn_image_classifier.py

 NOTE: here the -O is the capital letter not zero.
+For details, read the final.pdf.